WiednerF/MoonGUI/documentation/GUICONFIG.md

  ### Input
  This is the list of Additional Input Information.
 For this type, different types of input are available, which will be described in subsections after the default values for every type:
- + type: Can be text, textArea, range or number
+ + type: Can be text, textArea, range, button or number
  + unit: A string value for the unit to be shown in the GUI
  + name: The name shown in the GUI as description for this input parameter
  + conf: The identifier used in the configuration object send to the script